This post originally appeared in VICE UK

 I've heard it said that the woman who wears heels and short skirts, who has breast implants and long hair, is just as repressed as the long-skirted, corseted women of yesteryear.
 But Victorian foremothers were never allowed to show their ankles.
 Today, showing your tits is a choice.
 No one walks around with them out all the time, so when we do show 'em off, save your tears, please.

-Sexism and misogyny are always finding new modes of expression, and I don't wish to ignore the very real pressures women face to look a certain way – pressures I feel, too.
+Sexism and misogyny are always finding new modes of expression, and I don't wish to ignore the very real pressures women face to look a certain way—pressures I feel, too.
 I shave my legs.
 But while patriarchy might mean you'd get shamed if you rocked up at the club with hairy armpits, I doubt anyone's going to laugh at you just because you don't have a slutty social media presence.
 Sometimes people post sexy pictures just because they like it.

-I'm getting increasingly sick this neo-prudery, and I don't think I'm the only one.
+I'm getting increasingly sick of this neo-prudery, and I don't think I'm the only one.
 If you don't want to be seen as a sex object and desire sex that is bland and emasculated, fine.
 Choose a partner who can give you that.
 Or celibacy.
 But many of us are just animals.
 We like animal sex and the mating game that leads up to it.
 Don't try to impose your prudery and body fascism onto other people anymore than you'd want them to impose their values on you.

-Now, does anyone fancy a shag?
+Now, does anyone care for a screw?

 Follow Paris Lees on Twitter